-- 1. Push the latches on each side of the DIMM slot down. - Align the memory module with the slot.
-The DIMM slots are keyed with notches and the DIMMs are keyed with cutouts so that they can only be installed correctly. - 3.
-Check that the cutouts on the DIMM module edge connector match the notches in the DIMM slot:
+- 1. This mainboard supports unbuffered DDR SDRAM only.
+Do not attempt to insert any other type of DDR SDRAM into the slots. - 2.
+Push the latches on each side of the DIMM slot down.

+- Align the memory module with the slot.
+The DIMM slots are keyed with notches and the DIMMs are keyed with cutouts so that they can only be installed correctly. - Check that the cutouts on the DIMM module edge connector match the notches in the DIMM slot. - Install the DIMM module into the slot and press it firmly down until it seats correctly.
+The slot latches are levered upwards and latch on to the edges of the DIMM.